-Charlie Co comes into the clearing about the same time as A Co, from the North of the FSB and swings around the perimeter
+Charlie Co comes into the clearing about 30 minutes ahead of A Co, from the North of the FSB and swings around the

-toward the east and south pinching down on the withdrawing VC which are now heading east away from the laager site.
-CPT
+perimeter toward the east and south pinching down on the withdrawing VC which are now heading east away from the laager

 Within 45 minutes of the arrival of the infantry and mech units, the attack has been crushed and mop up begins.
 There are